uiFramer/hugo-theme-nightfall/exampleSite/content/about.md

 +++
-title = "About ✍️"
+title = "about ✍️"
 +++

-I am a software engineer with extensive experience in software development.
-I specialize in Python, JavaScript and PHP.
+i'm a software engineer with extensive experience in software development. i specialize in python, javascript and php.

-# Areas of Expertise ⭐
+# areas of expertise ⭐
-#### Python
+#### python
-I have developed projects in data analysis, machine learning, and web development.
+i have developed projects in data analysis, machine learning, and web development.

-#### JavaScript
+#### javascript
-I actively use it for frontend and backend development, with experience in React and Node.js.
+i actively use it for frontend and backend development, with experience in React and Node.js.

-#### PHP
+#### php
-I have completed various projects using PHP to create dynamic web applications.
+i have completed various projects using PHP to create dynamic web applications.

-# Experience 🎮
+# experience 🎮
-I have been involved in many projects, including:
+i have been involved in many projects, including:

-- Web applications
+- web applications
-- API development
+- api development
-- Database management
+- database management

-# Contact 📩
+# contact 📩
-Feel free to reach out to me for more information about my projects and collaboration opportunities.
+feel free to reach out to me for more information about my projects and collaboration opportunities.

-<a target='_blank' href='https://github.com/uiframer'>Github</a>
+<a target='_blank' href='https://github.com/uiframer'>github</a>
 <br/>
-<a target='_blank' href='https://twitter.com/amertoglu16'>Twitter</a>
+<a target='_blank' href='https://twitter.com/amertoglu16'>twitter</a>